Haakon IV: Involvements abroad

 Relations were hostile with both Sweden and Denmark from the start of his reign.
-During his rivalry with Earl Skule, Skule attempted to gain the support of Valdemar II of Denmark, but any aid was made impossible after Valdemar's capture by one of his vassals.
+During Haakon's rivalry with Earl Skule, Skule sought the support of Valdemar II of Denmark, but any aid was made impossible after Valdemar's capture by one of his vassals.
 Since the Danes wanted overlordship of Norway and supported the Guelphs (those supporting the Pope over the Holy Roman Emperor), Haakon in turn sought closer ties with the Ghibelline Emperor Frederick II, who sent ambassadors to Norway.
 As Haakon had gained a powerful reputation due to the strength of his fleet, other European rulers wanted to benefit from his friendship.
 Despite the struggle between the Pope and the Emperor, Haakon was able to maintain friendships with both.
 According to an English chronicler, the Pope wanted Haakon to become Holy Roman Emperor.
 It has been suggested that Haakon hesitated to leave Norway due to the Mongol threat.

 Haakon pursued a foreign policy that was active in all directions (although foremost to the west and south-east).
 In the north-east, the relationship with Novgorod had been tense due to a dispute over the right to tax the Sami people, as well as raiding from both Norwegian and Karelian sides.
-Eventually, the Mongol invasion of Rus' drove Prince Alexander Nevsky to negotiations with Haakon that likely strengthened Norwegian control of Troms and Finnmark.
-An embassy from Novgorod one time asked for the hand of Haakon's daughter Christina, but Haakon refused due to the Mongol threat.
-Due to the Elven-based Norwegian presence in the seas around the south of Sweden and into the Baltic Sea, Norway increasingly relied on Baltic grain from Lübeck.
-The import was however halted in the late 1240s due to the plundering of Norwegian ships in Danish seas by ships from Lübeck.
+The Russians were previously viewed as potential allies, and in the winter of 1250–1251, Prince Alexander Nevsky sent an embassy to Haakon following a conflict between Novgorodian and Norwegian tax-collectors.
+As a result of these negotiations, Norwegian control of Troms and Finnmark was likely strengthened.
+Alexander also asked for the hand of Haakon's daughter, Christina, but Haakon refused as Novgorod was viewed as a dependency of the Mongols and a marital alliance would have complicated relations with the Russian princes.
+With Norwegian ships from the port of Elven were active in the waters south of Sweden and into the Baltic Sea, Norway increasingly relied on Baltic grain from Lübeck.
+This trade was halted in the late 1240s by the plundering of Norwegian ships in Danish seas by ships from Lübeck.
 In 1250, Haakon made a peace and trade agreement with Lübeck, which eventually also opened the city of Bergen to the Hanseatic League.
 During the conflict, Haakon had reportedly been offered control over the city by Emperor Frederick II.
-In any case, Haakon's policy regarding Northern German ports largely derived from his strategy of attempting to exploit the internal turmoil that had erupted in Denmark following the death of King Valdemar II in 1241.
+In any case, Haakon's policy regarding Northern German ports largely derived from his strategy of attempting to exploit the internal turmoil in Denmark after the death of King Valdemar II in 1241.